 - If a debt collector is acting illegally

-If you have borrowed money from a company for personal purposes and your are behind on the debt, your lender or creditor (under consumer credit law), will issue a Default Notice.
+If you have borrowed money from a company for personal purposes and you are behind on the debt, your lender or creditor (under consumer credit law), will issue a Default Notice.

-Under section 88 of the Schedule 1 of the National Consumer Credit Protection Act 2009, the Default Notice must:
+Under section 88 of the National Credit Code, the Default Notice must:

 - the period of time in which you must do so; and

-- notify you that if you fail again during the period of the notice to pay according to the contract, the lender will commence proceedings to enforce the contract.
+- notify you that if you fail again during the period of the notice (at least 30 days) to pay according to the contract, the lender will commence proceedings to enforce the contract.

-If you still haven’t paid the debt within the time allowed, the creditor, their solicitors or a debt collection agency may repossess secured goods, start court proceedings or demand repayment of the whole debt, not just the arrears.
+If you still haven’t remedied the default within the time allowed, the creditor, their solicitors or a debt collection agency may repossess secured goods, start court proceedings or demand repayment of the whole debt, not just the arrears.